MohanGsk/ApplicationInsights-Home/app-insights-app-map-preview.md

 [https://portal.azure.com/?appInsightsExtension_OverrideSettings=appMapMultiServerNode:true%2cappMapErrorPane:true](https://portal.azure.com/?appInsightsExtension_OverrideSettings=appMapMultiServerNode:true%2cappMapErrorPane:true)

-This link sets feature flags in the portal that allows you to use the preview features.
+This link sets feature flags in the portal that allow you to use the preview features.
 To get to the application map, open up one of the Application Insights resources (e.g. teamstandup-web) and select the "App Map" tile.

 For the best experience, maximize (full-screen) the map and pin it to your dashboard using the controls in the upper-right corner of the map.